backstage/backstage/CONTRIBUTING.md

 - Remember that this is a volunteer-driven project, and that contributions are welcome :)

+## Add your company to ADOPTERS

+Have you started using Backstage?
+Adding your company to [ADOPTERS](ADOPTERS.md) really helps the project.

 # Get Started!

 So...feel ready to jump in?
 Let's do this.
 Head over to the [Getting Started guide](https://github.com/spotify/backstage#getting-started) 👏🏻💯